Est. reading time: 45-60 minutes

 10.1 Benchmarking Results

-Comprehensive benchmarking against traditional centralized ML platforms demonstrates ML Bridge's competitive performance across key metrics:
+Comprehensive benchmarking against traditional centralized ML platforms demonstrates ML Bridge's competitive performance across key metrics.
+These results reflect extensive testing under real-world conditions with diverse computational workloads and network configurations.

 MetricML BridgeAWS SageMakerGoogle AI Platform